errata-ai/vale.sh/content/en/docs/topics/vocab/index.md

 [Oo]bservability
 ```

-The entry, `(?i)MongoDB`, marks the entire pattern as case-insensitive while
+The first entry, `(?i)MongoDB`, marks the entire pattern as case-insensitive while
 the second, `[Oo]bservability`, provides two acceptable options.

 Second, you can disable `Vale.Terms` and just use `Vale.Spelling`: